 So, in late 2016, aged 40, and after having spent 9 months off work on maternity leave with my son (his name’s Ted; he’s a tiny, wild creature) I went back to work full time.
-It was a 9-5 publisher sales job I’d had for 9 years.
-I was shocked to discover that almost instantly I felt like shit about it all.
+It was a 9-5 sales job and I was shocked to discover that almost instantly I felt like shit about it all.

-I hated feeling uninspired and bored and I hated that I couldn’t muster any enthusiasm for it anymore.
+I hated feeling uninspired and overwhelmed and I hated that I couldn’t muster any enthusiasm for it anymore.
 I also hated who I was when I spoke about my job – I moaned, and I felt out of control, trapped and unfulfilled.
+I needed a change.

 To be honest with you although I thought I was prepared for how much becoming a mum would change my life, I actually wasn’t.